riverxdata/UKB-RAP-Notebooks-Genomics/README.md

 -   recommended instance: mem1_ssd1_v2_x16

--   estimated cost: \>£0.50
+-   estimated cost: \<£0.50

-## 207 Annotate SNPs from dbSNP and profile ontologies (R; Single Node)
+## G206 Annotate SNPs from dbSNP and profile ontologies (R; Single Node)

-**Scope:** In this notebook we will annotate SNPs using a dbSNP database and retrieve overrepresented GO terms, using the list of significant variants from the GWAS on participant height in **Notebook 203.** We will also retrieve and plot overrepresented GO terms.
+**Scope:** In this notebook we will annotate SNPs using a dbSNP database and retrieve overrepresented GO terms, using the list of significant variants from the GWAS on participant height in **G202**.
+We will also retrieve and plot overrepresented GO terms.

-**Notebook file:** 207_annotate_SNPs_to_dbSNP_and_profile_ontologies.ipynb
+**Notebook file:** G206_Annotate-SNPs-to-dbSNP-and-profile-ontologies.ipynb

 **Dependency:**